 You will learn all about the “do's and dont's” that truly matter when being among sharks, or specifically facing one.
 It further strengthens the understanding that environmental factors can be read and interpreted for the sake of a safe retreat or a potential face-off.

 - Body language of sharks

 - Behavior of sharks

 - Rescue protocols

 Real world experience

-You don’t get hypothetical and questionable suggestions; you will receive proven recommendations that actually work.
+You don’t get hypothetical and questionable suggestions; you will receive proven recommendations that work.

 Passion for my subject

-I am very confident about my work and some of my rather unique experiences illustrate quite well with how interaction with sharks work.
+I am very confident about my work, and some of my rather unique experiences illustrate quite well how interaction with sharks work.